 Thomas Warren Burke is a second-year fiction student at UCI's M.F.A.
 Programs in Writing.
 He earned his B.A. at Harvard in 2020, where he studied English, writing a novella for his thesis with novelist Claire Messud as his advisor.
 His primary influence is Henry James and he is currently working on a novel and a few short stories.

 Emma Cairns Watson grew up in Los Angeles and studied English and neuroscience at Smith College.
 Since moving back to California, she’s taught creative writing workshops for kids, stocked shelves at the Container Store, and coordinated conferences on Judaism and Egyptology at UCLA.
 She likes noodles, folk ballads, baking, queer lit, and neat bugs.

 Kathryn Campo Bowen

-Kathryn Campo Bowen is a Salvadoran American writer from Miami, Florida.
-She is at work on a novel.
+Kathryn Campo Bowen is a Miami-born Salvadoran American writer and third-year candidate in fiction at UCI.
+She is working on a novel.